VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_quickstart.md

     - **Time:** 12 minutes
     - **Output:** First automatic 3D reconstruction from MTG measurements

+This page is a practical tutorial for reconstructing geometry from an MTG with attributes coming from measurements or models.
+It is the first step in the "reconstruct from MTG" workflow, and it is designed to be accessible to users who have completed the beginner reconstruction quickstart.

 This page explains how to reconstruct a plant from an MTG that contains:

 - topology (`:<`, `:+`, `:/`)
 - measurements such as `Length`, `Width`, insertion angles, Euler angles
 - optionally explicit coordinates